dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 2.0.1

+v2.0.1 is only compatible with HA 2021.1.3 and newer

-Some small bug fixed and speed improvements.
+- Some small bug fixed and speed improvements.

 ### How to update to 2.0.1:
 **If you are running 2.0.0:**